M-Z-Developer/FreeDeepseekAPI/README.md

 ## 📋 Usage Guidelines

 1. Use the API responsibly and ethically
-2. Do not attempt to bypass the ad verification system
-3. Respect rate limits (if implemented for stability)
+2. Respect rate limits (if implemented for stability)
-4. Report any issues via GitHub Issues
+3. Report any issues via GitHub Issues

 ## ⚠️ Important Notes